GeniSysAI/Server/README.md

 Now we can create a user with the required permissions to manage phpMyAdmin, make sure you remember the credentials you create with the below command.

 ```
- mysql> GRANT SELECT, INSERT, DELETE, CREATE, ALTER, RELOAD, DROP  ON *.* TO 'YourNewUsername'@'localhost' IDENTIFIED BY 'YourNewPassword';
+ mysql> GRANT ALL ON *.* TO 'YourNewUsername'@'localhost' IDENTIFIED BY 'YourNewPassword';
 ```

-Also create a user for your application database, this will create a user that is able to use remote access on your local network.
+Also create a user for your application database.

 ```
  mysql> GRANT SELECT, INSERT, DELETE  ON *.* TO 'YourNewUsername'@'localhost' IDENTIFIED BY 'YourNewPassword';
- mysql> GRANT SELECT, INSERT, DELETE  ON *.* TO 'YourNewUsername'@'%' IDENTIFIED BY 'YourNewPassword';
 ```

 Finally, create the required database: